 How to Make Almond Crusted Chicken

-- Combine seasonings with almonds and almond flour in a high powered blender (like this one) and pulse until almonds are small.
+Step 1.
+Combine seasonings with almonds and almond flour in a high powered blender (like this one) and pulse until the almonds are small.
 (Don’t over-pulse otherwise you’ll make almond butter.)

 I’ve made this recipe with chicken breasts, bone-in chicken thighs, pork chops, and boneless skinless chicken thighs.